Vintage Spanners & Wrenches in Australia

 Spanners supplied by Buncle were presumably for his agricultural equipment, made of cast and malleable iron in Whitworth sizes.
 Examples of Buncle end spanners in cast iron in about 4 sizes are not rare in Melbourne even now.

-Above - Cast Iron spanners marked JOHN BUNCLE & SON / MELBOURNE there is an intermediate one missing from this photo.
+Above - Cast Iron spanners marked JOHN BUNCLE & SON / MELBOURNE there may be more to the set ©Ozwrenches.

 Buncle “S” shaped malleable end spanners are much harder to find.